snps explained

 - The categories with the strongest actionable evidence: sleep and circadian rhythm, caffeine metabolism, sodium sensitivity, vitamin D metabolism, methylation, exercise response, iron handling.

-- Variants are hypotheses; outcomes are evidence.
-The discipline is variant → hypothesis → intervention → measured outcome.
+- Variants are hypotheses; clinical decisions belong with a healthcare provider.
+The discipline is variant → hypothesis → clinical conversation → measured outcome.

-- Optimization without context fails — drug interactions, current stack, baseline labs, and habits all change what a variant should mean for you.
+- Optimization without context fails — current stack, habits, and goals all change how a variant should be framed in an educational report.

-- GenoSight's lifestyle SNP engine covers 79 variants across 16 categories and folds findings against your full health profile rather than producing generic recommendations.
+- GenoSight's lifestyle SNP engine covers 79 variants across 16 categories and folds findings against your six-domain personal profile rather than producing generic recommendations.

 Sources